jelu/lim-plugin-zonalizer/INSTALL.md

       plugin: Zonalizer
 ```

+Restart the Lim Agent Daemon to get the changes in effect.

 # Database setup

 If you installed without a database driver the `Memory` driver will be used and